 Learn more about where interior designers make the most money across different sectors of the industry.

-Do I Need An Interior Design Degree?
+Do I Need an Interior Design Degree?

 Read a full outline of NYIAD's interior design course curriculum.

-Can I Get Certified In Interior Design?
+Can I Get Certified in Interior Design?

 In addition to an interior design education, many students also feel more comfortable and prepared if they also get certified by a larger industry organization.